camunda/camunda-docs/docs/apis-tools/camunda-api-rest/camunda-api-rest-authentication.md

 ### How to obtain the access token

-You must obtain a token to use the Unified REST API.
+You must obtain a token to use the Camunda 8 REST API.
 When you create a Zeebe [client](/guides/setup-client-connection-credentials.md), you get all the information needed to connect to Zeebe.

 Refer to our guide on [building your own client](../build-your-own-client.md).